For disinfecting drinking water, is it possible to completely replace chlorine with this HOD UV system?

 What information is needed to determine which HOD UV system I need?

-To determine the appropriate HOD UV system, we need the following information: UV Transmittance (UVT) at 254 nm Maximum and minimum flow rates Required UV dose Target pathogens Key water quality parameters Additionally, a treatment process flow diagram helps us understand the existing setup.
-Further information may be required for specific applications such as pH
+To determine the appropriate HOD UV system, we need the following information: UV Transmittance (UVT) at 254 nm Maximum and minimum flow rates Required UV dose Target pathogens Key water quality parameters Application type Additionally, a treatment process flow diagram helps us understand the existing setup.
+Further information may be required for specific applications such

 What is UVT%, and how do I measure it?